The Modern Resume Resume Fundamentals and Strategy

 Stop acting like a piece of data waiting to be scanned.
 Falling back into the AMATEUR_MISTAKE of just listing keywords shows you are a technician, not a leader.
 Companies don't just want a simple "match"; they want someone valuable who can lower their risk.

-By using the EXPERT_SHIFT, you change from a hopeful applicant to someone essential who takes charge before the interview even starts.
+The EXPERT_SHIFT turns you from a hopeful applicant into someone essential who takes charge before the interview even starts.
 Being a true professional begins when you stop asking for a look and start offering a fix.
-Stop listing your old jobs and start showing off your expert authority today.
+Stop listing old jobs and start showing your expert authority.

 Try the Expert Shift